cns-iu/opioid-trends/README.md

-# Indiana Addictions Data Commons Visualizations

-## Opioid Trends in Indiana
+# Opioid Trends in Indiana

-Scripts for compiling, validating, and visualizing the IADC Data.
+Scripts for compiling, validating, and visualizing the Indiana Addictions Data Commons (IADC) Data.

 ## Change Log